UriKaufman21/Urik/Learning/README.md

  - experimenting

 ### Good Material:
-- [ good video from the DevOps Guy ] ( https://www.youtube.com/watch?v=d8X4Nd5gswU ).
+- [good video from the DevOps Guy] (https://www.youtube.com/watch?v=d8X4Nd5gswU).
 I should think about using his template and see how that feels.